felipealfonsog/felipealfonsog/backups/backup-manual-latest_ring1main_slot-main.md

   🧬 COBOL  •  ⭐ 2
 - [EventSphere](https://github.com/openvelora/EventSphere): Standard Web application for managing social events of all kind.
   🧬 JavaScript · Pug · CSS  •  ⭐ 2
+- [TerminaLite](https://github.com/felipealfonsog/TerminaLite): A lightweight and versatile terminal emulator for Linux and macOS built with GTK3 and VTE.
+  🧬 Shell · C · Makefile  •  ⭐ 1
 - [NetScanSSH](https://github.com/felipealfonsog/NetScanSSH): NetScanSSH is a Python script for scanning local networks to detect devices with open SSH ports, providing their hostnames and corresponding IP addresses.
   🧬 Shell · Python  •  ⭐ 1
 - [SpendWisePy](https://github.com/felipealfonsog/SpendWisePy): SpendWisePy is a simple expense tracker application written in Python that allows users to create and manage their expenses.